 Why does it matter?

 Big data gets a bad rap most days of the week.
-It’s hard to collect accurately, and the uses of big data can be perceived as imprecise and occasionally nefarious.
-The AIHW is seeking to measure, understand, analyse and share an understanding of the current status of children’s health in Australia.
-These data identify where we can focus our domestic efforts, as well as providing the opportunity to appropriate international benchmarking.
+It’s hard to collect accurately, and its uses can be perceived as imprecise and occasionally nefarious.
+The AIHW is seeking to measure, understand, analyse, and share an understanding of the current status of children’s health in Australia.
+These data identify where we can focus our domestic efforts and provide the opportunity to appropriate international benchmarking.

 Clinically Relevant Bottom Line:

-If you want to gain an insight into the best population numbers for the health of Australian kids, dive into the executive summary.
-If you’re reading from beyond Australian shores, this report provides an additional example of how to share well-worked, well presented and, in the main, well-demonstrated data.
-Full disclosure; I haven’t yet read every page of this report.
+If you want to gain insight into the best population numbers for the health of Australian kids, dive into the executive summary.
+If you’re reading from beyond Australian shores, this report provides an additional example of how to share well-worked, well-presented and, in the main, well-demonstrated data.
+Full disclosure: I haven’t yet read every page of this report.

 Reviewed by: Henry Goldstein